St. Nicholas Catholic Church, Carver, MN

 - New Mass times at St. Nicholas as of July 1 are as follows

 Saturday, 4 PM

 Spanish Mass is now held at Guardian Angels in Chaska, Mass time is each Sunday at noon.

 - Can you help out? - We are looking for adult individuals to commit to one week a month to mowing the St. Nicholas campus lawn.
 We have a riding lawn mower and a self-propelled push mower on site to use.
 Please call the Parish Office at (952) 448-2345 or (952) 227-4000 to volunteer or for questions.
 To single-handily mow the entire campus with a push mower it takes 3 hours.
 Grab a helper and the job is half the work and twice the fun!

 If you need assistance outside of these hours please call (952) 448-2345 or (952) 227-4000

-Saturday Rosary: Join us every Saturday at 4:15 PM and 6:15 PM as we pray the Rosary.
+Saturday Rosary: Join us every Saturday at 3:45 PM as we pray the Rosary before 4 PM Mass.
 All are welcome and invited to join us!
-We will be praying in the church over the winter months for the 6:15 Rosary, during the summer we'll move outside to the Prayer Garden.

 Sunday Choir: If you're interested in joining the Choir for the 9:15 AM English Mass on Sundays, please contact our Organist, Mary or the parish office.

 Please continue to bring us your aluminum cans and drop them in the receptacle in the parking lot.
 Please do not place bags or boxes inside the collection unit, the recycling company has notified us they will no longer accept our cans if there are any bags or boxes inside the container.